chboeh/AzureSentinel/Training/KQL-CTF.md

 -	If we do discover something, we need to report it directly to management in a clean fashion.
 They’re only wanting to see the following data, ServerName, Users impacted, Services Impact, Event window(Start and End), Total time of the event, Attacker information.
 You were scolded the last time you presented raw data.

 1. Knowing from experience, we're going to start pulling everything from "SecurityEvent", then limit it to 1000.
+Pull this query to see the current data before we filter further.

 [Hint 1](https://docs.microsoft.com/en-us/azure/kusto/query/limitoperator)
 [Anwser](https://github.com/chboeh/MsftEntropy/blob/master/Training/Answers/KQLInvestigation_1.md)

 2. You've been asked to look into the computer name "ContosoAppSrv1" within the SecurityEvent table; keep the limit for a faster result.

 [Hint 1](https://docs.microsoft.com/en-us/azure/kusto/query/whereoperator)
 [Anwser](https://github.com/chboeh/MsftEntropy/blob/master/Training/Answers/KQLInvestigation_2.md)